Dental Career

 Reality Check: Not All DSOs Are Created Equal

-With limited options, you may find yourself choosing between your autonomy and financial security or sacrificing your clinical progress as you struggle to learn the day-to-day business skills required when running a practice.
-When considering your options for joining a dental service organization as a new dentist, check for alignment with your passion to be patient-centered, and giving them the best care possible.
-We understand that clinical treatment planning your way increases your clinical capabilities and provides amazing patient experiences.
+With limited options, you may choose between your autonomy and financial security or sacrifice your clinical progress as you struggle to learn day-to-day business skills.
+When considering your options for joining a dental service organization as an incoming dentist, check for alignment with your passion for being patient-centered and giving them the best care possible.
+We understand that clinical treatment planning your way increases your clinical capabilities and provides terrific patient experiences.

-Dental service organizations have done amazing work in reaching out to communities who have historically had trouble accessing dental care.
-In fact, DSOs have been credited with significantly improving access to dental care for children on Medicaid.
-This is one area where we pride ourselves most here at Community Dental Partners.
+As you consider your options, dental service organizations have done fantastic work reaching out to communities who have historically been locked out from accessing regular dental healthcare.
+DSOs have been credited with significantly improving access to dental care for children on Medicaid.
+This is one area where we pride ourselves most at CDP.
 Improving access to dental care in rural communities and serving the underserved are among our primary goals as an organization.

 A dental hygienist watches over a dentist as he cleans a pediatric patients teeth in a dental service organization-owned practice.